mbruty/COMP2003-2020-O/README.md

 A user's ID is required for safety reasons.
 Cannot be completed if the user owns a restaurant.

+### Run-GenerateUserData

+> **This SP takes 0 parameters**

+If you run this stored procedure on the server, it will randomly generate a user record.
+This is good to run for testing and is safe.
+In its current iteration, you may get an error from the procedure randomly generating a pre-existing email.
+If this happens, the record simply won't be added.
+This feature is experimental and will be updated in a future build.

 ---

 ## How the Branches Work